sachinpc1993/sachinpc1993.github.io/_posts/2025-07-21-phd_archival.md

 ---

 I am honoured to announce the completion of my PhD in Computer Science at RMIT University.
-The thesis will be made available in due course; for now, please find a preview of the abstract below.
+The thesis can be found in the [RMIT Research Repository](https://doi.org/10.25439/rmt.29624996).

 ### Fairness-Aware Question Answering for Intelligent Assistants